 Old fuel can leave behind a substance that can get stuck in the fuel lines.
 This creates a blockage that keeps a good amount of fuel from flowing through the lines.
 The engine will die without fuel.

-Check for blockages in your fuel lines using the fuel shut-off valve to start and stop fuel flow while checking each section of fuel line for fuel flow.
+Check for blockages in your fuel lines using the fuel shut-off valve to start and stop fuel flow while checking each section of the fuel line for fuel flow.
 If you find a fuel line that has a blockage, turn off the fuel supply and remove the fuel line from the mower.

 Spray carburetor cleaner into the fuel line to loosen up the clog.
 Follow this by blowing compressed air through the line to remove the blockage.
 If you are unable to dislodge the blockage to open the fuel line, install a new fuel line on your mower and turn on your fuel supply.